WilliamKatz/williamkatz.github.io/aboutMe.md

 <div class="large-empty-div">&nbsp;</div>

-### If I were Stranded on a desert island and could bring 1 book, 1 movie, 1 album, what would they be?
+### If I were stranded on a desert island and could bring 1 book, 1 movie, 1 album, what would they be?
 **Ancillary Justice**.
 I really love how Ann Lecke writes about gender and I love the idea of an AI holding a grudge forever.